CheTranqui/Surviving-Mars-Martian-Tribune/README.md

 ## Interaction from other mods

 It is possible for another mod to add stories to the queue for publishing in the Martian Tribune.
 The Martian Tribune provides functions to add/remove stories, to track whether a story has actually been published, and to retrieve the Sol on which it was published.
+Please read below for the details on story creation and addition.

 ## Story Format
 Stories should be defined in the following format: